What is a rainbow salad?

 - 2 carrots

 - 2 beetroots grated, raw

 - pepper to taste

 - 2 tuna fish (canned) optional

 - 4 eggs (boiled) optional

-- Grate the carrot and the beetroots and place in a large bowl.
+- Grate the carrot and the beetroots.
+When done, place in a large bowl.

-- Finely chop the remainder of the vegetables and place over the grated ones.
+- Finely chop the remainder of the vegetables and place them over the grated ones.

 - I have added the canned tuna but you may skip this if you wish to keep it vegan.

 - Place the broccoli sprouts, chopped dill and parsley, salt, pepper to taste and stir well.